Graduate Programs: College of Engineering and Computing Sciences

 Integral to success are our faculty's dedication to teaching, scholarship, and service; the support of alumni, industrial advisory boards, friends, and employers; and NYIT's state-of-the-art facilities that provide students with a solid foundation for achievement.

-To accomplish our mission, the School of Engineering and Computing Sciences:
+To accomplish our mission, the College of Engineering and Computing Sciences:

 - Offers a broad range of outstanding, accredited academic programs